Why Does Powder Coating Flake Off?

 One common issue is insufficient rinsing.
 If the distilled water isn’t applied generously enough, the dust particulates might collect along the bottom of the part instead of being washed away.
 This will almost guarantee to flake later on since the powder coating will adhere to the dust film instead of the metal substrate.

+#5.
 Improper Powder

-There are many different kinds of powder coating.
-Some are made of thermoplastic, some are thermoset plastic.
-Within these categories, there are many specific types that are more suited for some substrate materials than others.
-If you use the wrong powder type that doesn’t match the substrate, you’ll likely get flaking.
+Within these categories, many specific types are more suited for some substrate materials than others.
+You’ll likely get flaking if you use the wrong powder type that doesn’t match the substrate.

 For example, aluminum can be difficult to adhere to.
 That means that the powder used for aluminum is often different from that used for steel.
 There are also different kinds of powder based on application.

 For example, parts that will need to be able to flex might need a softer powder.
-Springs can be powder coated, but the coating could possibly flake off if the spring is put under extreme compression and the coating is too hard and brittle.
+Springs can be powder coated, but the coating could flake off if the spring is put under extreme compression and the coating is too hard and brittle.
 A slightly softer, more flexible coating may be more appropriate.

-Realistic Expectations
+Realistic Expectations – Why It’s Important?

 At the end of the day, you need to be reasonable with what you expect to get out of a powder coating.
-It’s absolutely a great way of protecting surfaced and it’s a very durable coating, but it’s also not impervious to wear and tear over time.
+It’s absolutely a great way of protecting surfaces, and it’s a very durable coating, but it’s also not impervious to wear and tear over time.

-For example, powder coats can chip off or flake over time if the area is exposed to impact.
-One possible scenario is for springs under a car; rocks hitting the spring when driving over a gravel road at high speed will chip off the coating.
 Eventually, rust can form under the surface of the coating.
-Once this develops, the coating is no longer able to adhere to the surface of the metal and it will flake off.
+Once this develops, the coating is no longer able to adhere to the surface of the metal, and it will flake off.

-UV lighting can also break down powder coats.
-It will degrade the coating, making it lose its color and become weak.
-Once this happens, it can flake or rub off.
-It’s a good idea to not leave anything powder-coated in intense sunlight for very extended periods of time.
-However, there are some kinds of powder that are more resistant to UV damage than others.
+It’s a good idea to not leave anything powder-coated in intense sunlight for very extended time.
+However, some kinds of powder are more resistant to UV damage than others.

 What to Do When Powder Coats Flake

 Disassemble the component that needs to be recoated if necessary.
 Sand it down or media blast it until the part surface is totally even and clean of any contaminants.
-The old powder coating likely won’t need to be completely removed unless there is a major issue with it.
-Just blast off anything loose.

-For glossy surfaces, you’ll likely see any imperfections, bumps or waves in the substrate.
+For glossy surfaces, you’ll likely see any imperfections, bumps, or waves in the substrate.
 If you want it to be perfect, your best bet is to blast it down to the bare metal.

 If you don’t want to go through this much effort, you could also simply do a paint touch-up.
 Sand down the problem area, feather the coating edges, and try etching the bare metal with acid to provide a good grip.
-Clean with solvent and let dry.
-They touch up the area with the closest matching paint that suits the substrate material.
-The fix will likely be visible, but it will be coated and more corrosion resistant.
-It will likely look better than the flaked-off powder coat.

-Related Questions
+Related Questions:

 Does powder coating scratch easily?